programmfabrik/easydb-documentation/en/webfrontend/administration/profiles/profiles.md

 # Metadata mapping (Profiles)

-Profiles are used to define the import and export of metadata.
+Mappings (profiles) are used to define the import and export of metadata.
 A distinction is made between import or export profiles.
-In addition, profiles are divided into three types, which are available to all other areas:
+In addition, profiles are divided into three types, which are available in different areas of easydb:

 - exiftool_export (Download, Export)
 - exiftool_import (New records, object type management, pool management)
 - xml_export (Export)

 Currently it is possible to define mappings for **EXPORT**, **IMPORT**, **Dublin Core** and **TYPO 3 Metadata** by default.

+General export profiles are distinguished by the options **replace** and **merge**:

+* Wählen Sie *erhalten*, wenn bestehende Metadaten exportiert werden sollen.
+Die gemappten Felder werden dem bestehenden Mapping hinzugefügt.
+Dies ist z.B. empfehlenswert, wenn Dateien wie psd, dng, ai etc., eine Bearbeitungshistorie enthalten und diese nach dem Export erhalten bleiben soll.

+* Select *merge* if you want to export existing metadata.
+The mapped fields are added to the existing mapping.
+This is recommended, for example, if files such as psd, dng, ai etc. contain a editing history and this should be retained after the export.

+* Select *replace* if existing metadata is to be discarded and rewritten by the mapping.

 ## Set up and apply mapping